Amendments to the PPP Loan Program

 The Coronavirus Aid, Relief and Economic Security (CARES) Act granted borrowers eight weeks from the date of disbursement of the loan pay expenses eligible for forgiveness.
 H.R.
 7010, however, extends that “covered period” to 24 weeks from the date of the loan’s origination, or December 31, 2020, whichever comes earlier.
 (A borrower can elect to use the previously stated eight-week period and submit for loan forgiveness after the eight-week period and not wait for the expiration of the new 24-week period.)

-The new bill provides that the 25% cap for non-payroll costs is raised to 40%, which is great news for borrowers.
+The new law provides that the 25% cap for nonpayroll costs is raised to 40%, which is great news for borrowers.
 Borrowers now have 24 weeks to use loan proceeds primarily for payroll costs.
-It is important to note that the 60% to be spent on payroll costs is mandatory — if 60% of the loan is not spent on payroll costs, then none of the loan will be subject to forgiveness.
+It is important to note that the 60% to be spent on payroll costs is mandatory.
+If 60% of the loan is not spent on payroll costs, then none of the loan will be subject to forgiveness.

 The CARES Act provided for a reduction in the amount of loan forgiveness if businesses had fewer employees or reduced wages during the loan covered period as opposed to pre-pandemic levels.
 Businesses could avoid the reduction if they rehired or increased wages to pre-pandemic levels by June 30, 2020.
 This should assist businesses who are now beginning to reopen and have not previously been able to justify rehirings or wage increases.

 For businesses that have lost employees during the coronavirus pandemic and have been unable to rehire those employees to avoid a reduction in PPP loan forgiveness, the bill provides some relief.
-During the period beginning on February 15, 2020, and ending on December 31, 2020, the amount of loan forgiveness will not be reduced when a borrower experiences a loss of full-time employees if the borrower, in good faith, is able to document any of the below:
+During the period from February 15, 2020, to December 31, 2020, the amount of loan forgiveness will not be reduced when a borrower experiences a loss of full-time employees if the borrower, in good faith, is able to document any of the below:

 This provision enables restaurant borrowers and similarly situated borrowers to avoid a loss of forgiveness that might otherwise apply in situations where the business cannot rehire up to full pre-pandemic staffing due to limits on operations imposed by COVID-19 safety measures required by the government.